What Do Drywall and Ceiling Tile Installer Do?

 Time Management: Managing one’s own time and the time of others.

 In 2016, there was an estimated number of 119,500 jobs in the United States for Drywall and Ceiling Tile Installer.
 There is little to no growth in job opportunities for Drywall and Ceiling Tile Installer.
-Due to new job openings and attrition, there will be an average of 10,500 job openings in this field each year.
+The BLS estimates 10,500 yearly job openings in this field.

 The states with the most job growth for Drywall & Ceiling Tile Installer are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Kentucky, Mississippi, or Vermont.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Drywall & Ceiling Tile Installer ranges between $27,490 and $83,010.

 Drywall and Ceiling Tile Installers who work in Hawaii, Minnesota, or Washington, make the highest salaries.